DevExpress-Examples/how-to-sort-stacked-bars-by-total-values-using-qualitativescalecomparer-t585190/Readme.md

 ### Create a Custom Comparer

-To sort X-axis by series totals, start by creating a custom `ArgumentByTotalComparer` class.
-This class should implement the [IComparer](https://learn.microsoft.com/en-us/dotnet/api/system.collections.icomparer) interface.
+To sort stacked bars by their aggregate values (totals), start by creating a `ArgumentByTotalComparer` class.
+This class implements the [IComparer](https://learn.microsoft.com/en-us/dotnet/api/system.collections.icomparer) interface.

 The comparer sorts arguments based on their total values stored in a dictionary: